walbourn/walbourn.github.io/_posts/2012-09-11-directxmath-sse-sse2-and-arm-neon.md

  	<li><a href="https://walbourn.github.io/directxmath-arm64/">ARM64</a></li>
 </ul>

-<strong>Xbox One:</strong> The Xbox One version of DirectXMath in the XDK and ADK includes the majority optimizations discussed in this series as Xbox One supports SSE3, SSSE3, SSE4.1, SSE4.2, AVX, and F16C.
+<strong>Xbox:</strong> The Xbox One version of DirectXMath in the XDK and ADK includes the majority optimizations discussed in this series as Xbox One supports SSE3, SSSE3, SSE4.1, SSE4.2, AVX, and F16C.

 <strong>GitHub:</strong> Note that DirectXMath is now hosted on <a href="https://github.com/Microsoft/DirectXMath">GitHub</a>.

+<strong>Update:</strong> DirectXMath version 3.09 or later includes the optimizations from this blog series as well, and is included in the Windows 10 SDK starting with the Anniversary Update SDK (14393).
+They are enabled automatically when building with ``/arch:AVX`` or ``/arch:AVX2``.